socketify.py

 --interface [auto|asgi|asgi3|wsgi|ssgi|socketify] Select ASGI (same as ASGI3), ASGI3, WSGI or SSGI as the application interface. [default: auto]

---disable-listen-log BOOLEAN Disable log when start listenning [default: False]
+--disable-listen-log BOOLEAN Disable log when start listening [default: False]

 --version or -v Display the socketify.py version and exit.